lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 * Props to Jeremy
 * Intro and explanation of WTF we're doing
 * Compatibility details
-* Cross-linking to specs, etc.
-* The first version in action
-* The second version in action
-* Tips and gotchas

 [Service Worker](https://www.w3.org/TR/service-workers/) ([Helpful MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)) at first looks a little daunting.
 There's so much you can do with it—where to begin?
 The syntax can be intimidating, and there are numerous APIs that are subservient to it or otherwise related: `cache`, `fetch`, etc.